kartavtcev/mailing-schedule/README.md

 Scala programming language
 IntelliJ IDEA IDE
-A few unit tests examples with ScalaTest.
+A few unit tests examples with ScalaTest, incl. example input/output correctness check.
-Code with lots of comments is not a good practice for production, but is an effective way to communicate in demo.
+Code with lots of comments is a bad practice for production, but is an effective way to communicate in demo.